blthayer/disquip-bot/README.rst

 Updating Configurations or Audio Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Disquip bot does not dynamically detect changes to audio files or configurations.
+The DisQuip bot does not dynamically detect changes to audio files or configurations.
 After making a change, simply stop the bot and start it again to pick up any changes.